Fazlollah Reza

+Fazlollah Reza (فضلالله رضا; January 1, 1915 – November 19, 2019) was an Iranian scientist, academic, and diplomat known for his pioneering contributions to electrical engineering and information theory.
+Born in Iran, he pursued higher education in engineering and went on to earn a doctorate in electrical engineering.
+Reza made significant advancements in the field of network theory and cybernetics, publishing influential research that contributed to the development of modern communication systems.
+His academic career spanned several prestigious institutions, including the University of Tehran, where he served as a professor, and international universities such as McGill University and the Massachusetts Institute of Technology (MIT).

+Beyond his scientific achievements, Reza played a prominent role in Iran's higher education system, serving as the Chancellor of Sharif University of Technology and the University of Tehran.
+His leadership helped shape Iran's academic landscape, fostering research and innovation in engineering and technology.
+Later in his career, he also took on diplomatic responsibilities, representing Iran as its ambassador to Canada and UNESCO.
+Throughout his lifetime, Reza received numerous honors for his contributions to both academia and international relations, cementing his legacy as a key figure in Iran's scientific and educational history.

 Career

 Reza graduated from the Faculty of Engineering of the University of Tehran in 1938, receiving a bachelor's degree in electrical engineering.
 He received a master's and Ph.D. in electrical engineering from Columbia University in 1946 and Polytechnic University of New York (now New York University Tandon School of Engineering) in 1950 respectively.
 He was a Fellow of the IEEE and AAAS for his contribution to network and information theory.
 He was an honorary member of the Academy of Persian Language and Literature and wrote and spoke extensively on classical Persian poetry.

 Positions

 Reza served as the head of Aryamehr University of Industry (Sharif University of Technology), University of Tehran, Iran's ambassador to Canada and Iran's ambassador to UNESCO.
 As a professor, he taught at MIT, McGill University, Concordia University, and the University of Tehran.